Flood Warning issued for Brown by NWS - News Break

 Flood Warning issued for Brown by NWS

-Effective: 2021-07-10 10:16:00 CDT Expires: 2021-07-16 01:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Rainfall heavier than forecast could cause river levels to rise even higher than predicted.
+Effective: 2021-07-09 11:06:00 CDT Expires: 2021-07-14 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Rainfall heavier than forecast could cause river levels to rise even higher than predicted.
 The National Weather Service will monitor this developing situation and issue follow up statements as conditions change.
-Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
 This product, along with additional weather and stream information, is available at https://water.weather.gov/ahps2/index.php?wfo=lsx.
-Target Area: Brown The Flood Warning is extended for the following rivers in Illinois Illinois River at Hardin.
-Illinois River at Meredosia.
+Target Area: Brown The Flood Warning is extended for the following rivers in Illinois Illinois River at Meredosia.
 Illinois River at La Grange LD.
 Illinois River at Valley City.
 River forecasts are based on observed precipitation and forecast precipitation for the next 24 hours.
-The Flood Warning is now in effect until early Friday morning The Flood Warning continues for the Illinois River at La Grange LD. * Until early Friday morning. * At 9:00 AM CDT Saturday the stage was 24.1 feet. * Flood stage is 23.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 9:00 AM CDT Saturday was 24.2 feet. * Forecast...The river is expected to rise to a crest of 23.9 feet tomorrow morning.
-It will then fall below flood stage Wednesday evening. * Impact...At 24.0 feet, Extensive wetland acreage south of La Grange begins flooding.
-Fld Observed Forecasts (1 pm CDT) Location Stg Stg Day/Time Sun Mon Tue Wed Thu Illinois River La Grange LD 23.0 24.1 Sat 9 am 23.9 23.6 23.4 23.1 22.6alerts.weather.gov
+The Flood Warning is now in effect until Wednesday evening The Flood Warning continues for the Illinois River at La Grange LD. * Until Wednesday evening. * At 10:00 AM CDT Friday the stage was 24.2 feet. * Flood stage is 23.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 10:00 AM CDT Friday was 24.4 feet. * Forecast...The river is expected to fall below flood stage early Tuesday afternoon and continue falling to 22.0 feet Thursday morning. * Impact...At 24.0 feet, Extensive wetland acreage south of La Grange begins flooding.
+Fld Observed Forecasts (1 pm CDT) Location Stg Stg Day/Time Sat Sun Mon Tue Wed Illinois River La Grange LD 23.0 24.2 Fri 10 am 23.7 23.5 23.3 23.0 22.4alerts.weather.gov

 Comments / 0